atrisovic/weather-panel.github.io/tutorial-content/content/geographical-unit-data.md

 Objectives:
 - Understand what geographical unit and administrative unit data are
-- Understand sharefiles, how to obtain them and how to work with them
+- Understand shapefiles, how to obtain them and how to work with them

 Decision points:
 - How to incorporate geographical and administrative units in your analysis?